 - Develop a critical understanding of the theory of occupation and teach you to challenge existing models and approaches used in occupational therapy from an informed perspective.

 - Provide opportunities to develop your ability to work both independently and as part of a team in the context of social, technological, administrative and policy changes.

-Approach to assessment The MSc Occupational Therapy (Pre-registration) uses a variety of assessments so that each student will find one that gives them an opportunity to perform at their best.
+The MSc Occupational Therapy (Pre-registration) uses a variety of assessments so that each student will find one that gives them an opportunity to perform at their best.
 We retain examinations in the degree but also assess you using coursework.
 This could be in the form of verbal presentations, posters and/or case reports on clients.
 Students are provided with an opportunity for practice using formative assessment tasks to enable them to prepare for the final summative module assessment.
 After each assessment period you receive timely feedback on your performance and advice for future assessments.
 Many of our assessments are submitted online with one line feedback in a digestive format.

 There is an occupational therapy activities of daily living skills suite that has two bathroom areas and two kitchen areas for ambulant and wheelchair level access.
 A range of small aids for daily living are displayed and used for teaching purposes.
 Our hand function skills lab is used for the hand therapy clinic and is available as a teaching laboratory for student learning on hand function upper limb assessment and orthotics (splinting).